 Every meal is important, but no meal is more important than the one before a race.
-Choosing the wrong foods, eating too much or too little, or eating at the wrong time can affect your performance and possibly ruin your race, or at least make your performance less than optimal.
+Choosing the wrong foods, eating too much or too little, or eating at the wrong time can affect your performance and possibly ruin your race.
 Eating the right pre-race meal at the right time ensures that all your hard training doesn't go to waste.

 The main purpose of the pre-race meal is to fill your liver with glycogen, especially if it precedes a morning race.
 Liver glycogen fuels your nervous system while you sleep, and as a result, your liver is roughly 50 percent glycogen-depleted when you wake up in the morning.
 Your muscles, inactive during the night, remain fully glycogen loaded from the previous day.

 Timing is perhaps the most important consideration.
 The ideal time for a pre-race meal is about four hours before the race, because it's early enough to digest and store a large amount of energy (i.e. a large number of calories), yet late enough that this energy won't be used up by race time.